thetinkeringtypist/java-resource-limit-examples/README.md

 # Java Resource Limitation Examples

-This repository contains some examples of how to tackle certain problems when dealing with resource limits when using Java.
+This repository contains some examples about how to possibly tackle certain problems when dealing with resource limits when using Java.
 Unless specified otherwise, all examples (when executed) should have the JVM arguments `-Xms` and `-Xmx` set to the same value.

 ## Finding "Maximal" Size of a List
 File: [com.thetinkeringtypist.examples.MaximalListSize.java](src/com/thetinkeringtypist/examples/MaximalListSize.java)